RainbowMiner/RainbowMiner/README.md

 <details><summary>SuprNova</summary> https://suprnova.cc/ no auto-exchange, enter your SuprNova username as wallet address for each coin you want to mine.
 Make sure, that your workername on SuprNova matches your rig's name and the SuprNova worker password is "x".
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>unMineable</summary> https://unmineable.com/ auto-exchange and payout in over 50 non-mineable coins like [XTZ](https://unmineable.com/?ref=c4qu-cls0), [UNI](https://unmineable.com/?ref=klty-w0jc), [SUSHI](https://unmineable.com/?ref=vzm5-yhp6), [YFI](https://unmineable.com/?ref=gsx6-01j1), [TRX](https://unmineable.com/?ref=zxih-o6yi) etc. mined with Ethash, Etchash, RandomX or KawPow.
 Put your coin wallet addresses into pools.config.txt</details>
 <details><summary>UUPool</summary> https://www.uupool.com/ no auto-exchange, a separate wallet is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
-<details><summary>ViaBTC</summary> https://www.viabtc.com/ ETH and ETC mining pool, use your ViaBTC username or ETH deposit address of ViaBTC pool as wallet address.
+<details><summary>ViaBTC</summary> https://www.viabtc.com/ ETC mining pool, use your ViaBTC username or ETC deposit address of ViaBTC pool as wallet address.
 Set in pools configuration or edit pools.config.txt</details>
-<details><summary>WoolyPooly</summary> https://www.woolypooly.com/ no auto-exchange, a separate wallet address is needed for each coin (ETH, CFX, VEIL and more) you want to mine.
+<details><summary>WoolyPooly</summary> https://www.woolypooly.com/ no auto-exchange, a separate wallet address is needed for each coin (ETHW, ETC, RVN, ERG, CFX, VEIL and more) you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
-<details><summary>WoolyPoolySolo</summary> https://www.woolypooly.com/ no auto-exchange, a separate wallet address is needed for each coin (ETH, CFX, VEIL and more) you want to mine solo.
+<details><summary>WoolyPoolySolo</summary> https://www.woolypooly.com/ no auto-exchange, a separate wallet address is needed for each coin (ETHW, ETC, RVN, ERG, CFX, VEIL and more) you want to mine solo.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>ZergPool</summary> [https://www.zergpool.com/](https://zergpool.com/?address=&refcode=78f6ec9427d56069f93709d7805a6a56) auto-exchange and payout in BTC, DASH, LTC, TRX, USDT or any coin, that is listed at the pool.
 Pool will automatically select the most profitable coin.
 Switching will be by algorithm.</details>
 <details><summary>ZergPoolParty</summary> [https://www.zergpool.com/](https://zergpool.com/?address=&refcode=78f6ec9427d56069f93709d7805a6a56) auto-exchange and payout in BTC, DASH, LTC, TRX, USDT or any coin, that is listed at the pool.
 Pool will automatically select the most profitable coin.
 Switching will be by algorithm.
 Set "PartyPassword" in pools.config.txt for your group</details>
 <details><summary>ZergPoolSolo</summary> [https://www.zergpool.com/](https://zergpool.com/?address=&refcode=78f6ec9427d56069f93709d7805a6a56) auto-exchange and payout in BTC, DASH, LTC, TRX, USDT or any coin, that is listed at the pool.
 Pool will automatically select the most profitable coin.
 Switching will be by algorithm.
 Solo mining!</details>